Great Wall of China

 About 90 kilometers (55 miles) northeast of the center of Beijing is the very wild and unrestored Jiankou Great Wall.
 Located on perilous peaks and precipices among undulating mountains, the broken, age-old, simple but solid bricks show a desolate and natural beauty and the unyielding character of the Great Wall.
-The whole section twists and turns like a fully-bent bow with arrow nock, and so is named Jiankou (Arrow Nock).
-As one of the most precipitous section of Great Wall of Ming dynasty, it gradually becomes the hotspot for photography and popular with hikers.
+The whole section twists and turns like a fully-bent bow with an arrow nock, and so is named Jiankou (Arrow Nock).
+As one of the most precipitous sections of the Great Wall of the Ming dynasty, it gradually becomes a hotspot for photography and popular with hikers.

 Juyong Pass, located in a valley more than 50 kilometers (31 miles) from Beijing, is one of the three greatest passes of the Great Wall.
 (The other two passes are Jiayu Pass and Shanhai Pass)

 The wall we can see today was built in the early Ming Dynasty (1368-1644).
 The valley where Juyong Pass lies is steep and precipitous, giving Juyong Pass the reputation of being the steepest and most dangerous pass.
 Juyong Pass and Badaling in the south are vital gateways in the northwest region of Beijing.

 Jiayu Pass, located in the northwestern part of Gansu Province, was a pass of strategic importance on the Ancient Silk Road.
 This section, first built in 1539, is the representative of the Great Wall in western China and is also the western starting point of the Ming Dynasty built section.
 It has been called: "the most important pass in the world" and "the most strategically significant pass in Hexi".

 Recommended China Tours